Liberty University College of Osteopathic Medicine

 - Supplemental application sent to the following prospective students:

 Screened applicants: Minimum GPA of 3.0 in Science, Non-science, and overall.
-Minimum of 22/497 on the MCAT with a minimum of 8/125 on the verbal/CARS portion of the exam and a minimum of 6/123 on the other sections of the test.
+Minimum of 497 on the MCAT with a minimum of 123 on each section of the test.
+Competitive applicants average 503 on the MCAT with a 3.4 Science GPA.

 - Supplemental application fee: $50, non-refundable

 - Organic Chemistry, 8 semester hours with lab